srishti-sudesh-7/cryptonite-taskphase/OverTheWire/bandit.md

 ```

 ## LEVEL 3 TO LEVEL 4
 used previous password to login to bandit3
+then used ls -a
 ```
 bandit3@bandit:~$ ls
 inhere